 Second, the median (or mean) price of housing has become too expensive.

 In too many housing markets, housing is now out of reach, not only to low-income or low-wealth individuals, but to a broad swath of middle income and even upper-middle income earners.
 In California, for example, the median single-family home price is $883,370, with a minimum qualifying income of $199,200 (as of August 2022).
 This is the other main sense in which some people refer to an "affordable housing crisis."
 The problem here is not primarily the disappearance of lower-end housing stock or the lack of housing available to lower-income people specifically, but that the median home is now too expensive for middle-income earners, and becoming more so year after year.
+From 1975 through 2022, the annual price of housing rose by 4.6 percent (and an astonishing 6.7 percent increase in California!).
+That's faster than wages and even economic growth in that period.

 Although these problems may be related, it is at least theoretically possible that the market might fail to produce sufficient housing for low- and very low-income people while median home prices remain affordable to most middle-income earners (it is harder to envision how mean prices could remain stable, in that case, however).
 In contrast to the affordable housing crisis, this crisis is sometimes denoted the housing affordability crisis, although the two are generally conflated.